LeshaTat/passdapp/README.md

 1. Open [live demo page](https://leshatat.github.io/passdapp/).

-2. Fill out the form of access to an Algorand node on the *Algorand Server* tab.
+2. Fill out the form of access to an Algorand node on the *Node Provider* tab.

 3. Setup password on the *Setup* tab (enter your mnemonic, opt-in, generate a password, and press setup).
 This step is not necessary on the second and consequent runs.

 4. Make a sample payment transaction on the *Transaction Authentication* tab.
-You can either proceed through protocol step-by-step or run all the actions at once by pressing the big *Make Payment Transaction* button.
+You can either proceed through protocol step-by-step or run all the actions at once by pressing the big *Sign and Send Payment Transaction* button.
 Do not forget to put your password in the input form.

 ## Protocol description